soootaleb/abcd/README.md

 - Node use IPs instead of ports (needs to be Docker containers on a single machine)
 - Multiple clients can connect to the leaders
 - The leader can send KVOpResponse to precise clients once a KVOpRequest has complete
+- Peer .sync() the WAL received from master on peerConnectionAccepted

 # Next steps